shadmehr1/3D-Printed-Compliant-Actuator/README.md

       <em>Figure 8: The Motor Subassembly, illustrating the brushless motor, sun gear attachment, ODrive S1 controller, and the 6mm Neodymium magnet used for encoder feedback.</em>
     </p>

+The CAD models (STP files) for the SHACTUATOR, including all assemblies and individual components, are attached to this repository.
+These models provide comprehensive details for replication, modification, or further development.

 ### Design Notes

 * Variations for different end effectors were used in the design process, streamlining testing procedures and minimizing potential error sources.
 I uploaded the CAD with a slot for 1" Rod for your testing and validation purposes.
 * The actuator housing integrates passive cooling holes to help manage heat during operation.
 * The ODrive S1 controller's mounting provisions are carefully designed to ensure the critical 0.5-3mm spacing from the motor's magnet for reliable onboard encoder operation.
 More on this below.

 ## Manufacturing & 3D Printing Notes

 Utilizing FDM 3D printing for the SHACTUATOR's components brought both advantages and specific considerations: